 James Island County Park "Holiday Festival of Lights" just outside of Charleston, is wildly popular and has been recognized by magazines and groups from around the world.
 And with good reason.
 With more than 700 displays and millions of lights over miles of roads, it is truly spectacular.
 There are lots of fun activities for those who want to explore by foot, too, including sand sculptures, train rides and s'mores.

 The Upstate Holiday Light Show in Greenville showcases the area’s biggest Christmas light event.
-Drive the car around the Greenville-Pickens Speedway track to see millions of multi-colored lights illuminate the sky while synced to Christmas music on 104.3 (Traditional) or 92.1 (Kids) as spectators drive through.
+See millions of multi-colored lights illuminate the sky in District Park while synced to Christmas music on 106.5 as spectators drive through.
 You will definitely not want to miss seeing the spectacular view as the lights shine throughout the night!